guyfridge/Infra-Optimization/README.md

 `kubectl get nodes`

 ## On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed
+In this step, we will use Terraform to create a six-node GKE cluster for purposes of high availability.
 ### Set up and initialize the Terraform workspace
-1. Clone the following respository on the controller VM
+1. Clone the following repository on the controller VM
 ```
 git clone https://github.com/hashicorp/learn-terraform-provision-gke-cluster
 ```